Kowsalyasp/parentkarafmodule/sql readme.md

   * [RowListenerContainer](#rowlistenercontainer)

 # Abstract:
-* The SQL module allows you to execute custom queries against an SQL database.
-* The SQL module explains how to use simple DataBase Query implementations.
-* This module explains the statically available methods for executing DML, DDL, and DQL-related database actions.
-* Data Store provisions, Listener actions are available in this module.
+In the SQL module Query implementations against the tables in the database for DDL,DML, DQL actions, Custom Queries against SQL database are implemented.
+In addition to this, Data store provisions (org, admin), Listener Actions, XmlToDCConverter and Sequence generator implementations are done in this module.

 # Requirements:
 This module requires the following maven dependencies.